kinsiv/RiskAssessment_RootCause-Finances/README.md

 5. HOLX maintains a 17% - 20.5% of benefitting Quick Ratio from Cash and Cash Equivalent surplus.
 Prioritize these transactions or absolve inventory management inefficiencies to fully capitalize.
+The orange marker is the median for both variables, to provide the margin of improvement that could realistically be achieved.

 ![image](https://github.com/kinsiv/RiskAssessment_RootCause_Finances/assets/89998643/3779520e-46f2-4b6f-a1c2-a48cb77002c8)